 How CSS Settings Affect Element Size

-Whenever you design a web page, a key aspect is the size of the individual elements that make up a page.
-The element's width and height are fundamental, of course, but it is vital to know how the margin, padding, and border properties affect the amount of space your elements will occupy on the page as well.
-Once again, to insure that all browsers calculate these measurements according to the W3C standards, you must use a complete <!DOCTYPE> statement (or the HTML 5 "<!DOCTYPE html>" DOCTYPE) at the start of your page so that they will be set to "Standards Compliance Mode".
+Whenever you design a web page, a key aspect of the layout is the size of the individual elements that make up a page.
+Each element's width and height are fundamental, of course, but it is vital to know how the margin, padding, and border properties affect the amount of screen space your elements will occupy on the page as well.
+Once again, to insure that all browsers calculate these measurements according to the W3C standards, you must use a complete !DOCTYPE statement (preferably, the HTML 5 "!DOCTYPE html" DOCTYPE) at the start of your HTML document so that the browser will be set to "Standards Compliance Mode".
 The goal of this tutorial is to explain how CSS controls the allocation of space on a webpage, based on the settings of these fundamental properties.

 The CSS Box Model

-The graphic above illustrates the four CSS properties that determine the amount of space occupied by an HTML block-level element based on the CSS Level 1 Box Model.
+The graphic above illustrates the four CSS properties that determine the amount of space occupied by an HTML element based on the CSS Level 1 Box Model.
 The core is the element's width and height properties which determine the space available for the content of the element.
 Next comes the padding, which is empty space that serves as a buffer between the content and everything that surrounds it.
 Note that the element's background extends to fill both the primary content area and the padding area.
 Then comes the border, if any.
-Finally, there is the margin, which constrains the element's size in relation to it's parent containing element.
+Finally, there is the margin, which controls the element's boundaries in relation to adjacent elements.

-The key principle to remember is that the amound of space occupied by an element in any direction (top, left, bottom, or right) is the sum of the element's width or height plus the padding, the border width, and the margin.
+The key principle to remember is that the amount of space occupied by an element in either direction - vertically or horizontally - by default is the sum of the element's width or height plus the padding, and the border width when the browser is in Standards Compliance Mode.

 CSS Element Size Demo